-- Students enrolled in baccalaureate programs at Indiana University who are in good academic standing. - Public health majors are not eligible for the public health minor. - Students who successfully complete the requirements for the public health minor with a grade of "C" or better in all courses credited to the minor will have the minor conferred with their baccalaureate degree.
+- Students must complete at least 9 credit hours of the minor through the IU Indianapolis campus. - Students enrolled in baccalaureate programs at Indiana University who are in good academic standing may pursue the minor in public health. - Public health majors are not eligible for the public health minor. - Students who successfully complete the requirements for the public health minor with a grade of "C" or better in all courses credited to the minor will have the minor conferred with their baccalaureate degree.